Think about creating a “good story” for disease state education or sharing your brand’s value proposition. How do you approach it?

 Barriers and Biases: Identify and Remove Them

-As you identify behaviors, it is important to also understand whether barriers and/or biases exist that could interfere with your efforts change those behaviors.
+As you identify behaviors, it is important to also understand whether barriers and/or biases exist that could interfere with your efforts to change those behaviors.
 For example, if the barrier is that HCPs don’t segment their patients the way your brand’s label recommends, how can you even address that barrier?
 What if there is a negativity bias based on HCP customers’ past experiences with another brand in the same medication class?
 How do you tackle that?
 To craft that compelling story, we must identify and address each of these barriers.

-The behavior and associated barriers or biases you seek to impact will drive your approach with customers.
+The behavior and associated barriers or biases you seek to impact will drive your approach to customers.
 Does the behavior change require addressing beliefs around potential consequences?
 Addressing goals they set with patients?
 Hearing from colleagues who have found success treating specific patient types?
 How you determine the most appropriate way to change the behavior will significantly impact your approach to storytelling.

 Progression of Behavior Change